 Begin the Application Process

 When you begin the application process you should have the marketing plan figured and an app that will be ready in time for the approval process for the various app markets you’re targeting.
-Google Play, the Apple Store, GetJar, each has their own standards and unique application process.
+Google Play, the Apple Store, and GetJar have specific standards and unique application process.
 If you do your research and prepare your app appropriately, this step will be a cake walk.
 If you didn’t, it can quickly become a huge mess.
-Once you get things cleaned up according to any app market requests and get your seal of approval, it’s time for the final move.
+Once you get things cleaned up according to app market requests and you get your seal of approval, it’s time for the final move.

-Ready your press releases, get support ready, make sure your marketing blitz is active, and go.
+Ready your press releases, get support handy, make sure your marketing blitz is active, and go.
 It’s time to sell.
 Launch day should involve active effort — monitor performance, resolve customer issues quickly, and stay on top of the evolving situation until things cool down.
-If you launch and wander off, you can miss opportunities to resolve problems and capitalize on good fortune, so stay attentive.
-If it turns out a massive bug slipped through the cracks and you’re not at hand to see the problem get it fixed, I'm afraid all your hard work and big money can all be for naught.
+If you launch an app and wander off, you can miss opportunities to resolve problems and capitalize on good fortune, so stay attentive.
+If it turns out a massive bug slipped through the cracks and you’re not at hand to see the problem get it fixed, I'm afraid all your hard work and big money will be for naught.

 Pay Attention to Opportunities

 Each time you capitalize on a new opportunity, handle it the same way.
-Note what worked and what didn't, what your buyers are doing with your app and what new innovations and possibilities that suggests.
+Note what worked and what didn't, what your buyers do with your app, and what new innovations and possibilities that research suggests.
 When the time comes to begin planning your next app, you'll be well ahead of the game - and have a market ready to take what you have to offer on faith.